Skip to main content

 See what it's like to study at our School of Arts & Creative Industries.

-You learn by doing, building an impressive portfolio of published work, and have the opportunity to report on live football at Middlesbrough Football Club.
+2. Learn by doing: you build your own creative voice, develop an impressive portfolio of published work and have the opportunity to report on live football at Middlesbrough Football Club.
+You can then become a practising journalist and publish your stories through TUXtra.

 Download pdf Order prospectus